 9. Fine Motor Turkey Math

 This math-based activity involves play dough and feathers, so it’s sure to excite the pre-K crowd.
+And of all the Thanksgiving activities, a project that keeps the young and restless occupied is something to be grateful for.
 In other words, turkey math might just be your lifeline when the little kid table is about to jump ship.

 11. Colorful Corn Mosaics